daim-dev/pitch/slides.md

 <!--
 My main goal is to strike out on my own with the freedom and independence of working for myself.

-My secondary goals are to help others build their dream business and make their business work for them rather than them working for the business.
+My secondary goals are to help others build their dream business and make their business work for them, rather than them working for the business.

 I can see an abundance of opportunities to learn new things along the way.

-I'm working full time at a digital agency maintaining a custom CMS for government infrastructure contractors to communicate upcoming tunneling works.
+I'm working full time at a digital agency, maintaining a custom CMS for government infrastructure contractors to communicate upcoming tunnelling works.
  -->

 ---